Jorgee97/Python_Projects/README.md

 This project is not complete yet, but It will have integration with firebase for notes saving using the command line for quick access.

 ## Aditional Notes
-If some of this projects help you on any way, and you would like to thank me you can, either send me an email on this account: androidciudadano@gmail.com, or you can buy me a coffe at this link: http://ko-fi.com/jorgegomez, or you can do both, I like to know new people and If I can help with something don't hesitate to send me an email.
+If some of this projects help you on any way, and you would like to thank me you can, either send me an email on this account: androidciudadano@gmail.com, or you can buy me a coffee at this link: http://ko-fi.com/jorgegomez, or you can do both, I like to know new people and If I can help with something don't hesitate to send me an email.